developer-zebra/developer-zebra-site/src/devicecentral/2-1/guide/usage/index.md

 This section describes how to use Device Central.
 Device Central works only on [specific devices](../about/#supporteddevices) and requires Bluetooth to be enabled on the device.

+**New in Device Central 2.1:** Use of hardware scan trigger to scan and pair.

 ## Pair/Unpair a Peripheral

 This section describes how to pair to a peripheral, view the paired devices list, and unpair a peripheral.